astrohart/MFR/MFR.Renamers.Files.Interfaces/README.md

 ##### Summary

-Defines the publicly-exposed methods and properties of a `File
+Defines the publicly-exposed methods and properties of a `
+            File
+            Renamer
+            `
-            Renamer` object.
+object.
 Such an object is directly responsible for processing the file operations of this application.

+<a name='P-MFR-Renamers-Files-Interfaces-IFileRenamer-LastSolutionFolderPath'></a>
+### LastSolutionFolderPath `property`

+##### Summary

+Gets or sets the path to the folder in which last Visual Studio Solution that we have worked with most recently resides.

 <a name='P-MFR-Renamers-Files-Interfaces-IFileRenamer-LastSolutionPath'></a>
 ### LastSolutionPath `property`

 ##### Summary

 Gets or sets the path to the last Visual Studio Solution that we have worked with most recently.

 <a name='P-MFR-Renamers-Files-Interfaces-IFileRenamer-RootDirectoryPath'></a>
 ### RootDirectoryPath `property`